Explore the Beauty of all Mediterranean Islands by Yacht

 What to do: Enrol yourself in a cooking class on Sifnos cuisine, visit an archaeological museum in Kastro, and visit the cafés or bars and other local joints.

 Where to eat: Claudio’s Italian Restaurant serves superb salads, pasta, meat, and fish.
-Ammodia Fish Taverna is famous for their lobsters and their variety of fresh fish.
+Likewise, Ammodia Fish Taverna is famous for their lobsters and their variety of fresh fish.

 The Port of Faros, Sifnos Island, Greece (Image Source: Wikimedia Commons)

 Korcula, the birthplace of Marco Polo, is one of the most treasured islands in Croatia.
 It is rich in sandy beaches and still celebrates traditional festivities, which makes the island a unique and exciting place to explore.